310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Midori serious %}
-Whaaa… But as far as I can recall, you've only ever snapped once…
+Ehhh… But as far as I can recall, you've only ever snapped once…

 I know I'm kind of a pain, so… It's no surprise I get on people's nerves.